ShivamSoni1995/DynamoDB-Readonly-policy/README.md

-Perfect 🚀 Let’s build the **Terraform config for Activity 2** step by step.
-This will provision:

 * A DynamoDB table (`my-app-table`)
 * An IAM role + instance profile with **least privilege policy** (only `GetItem` & `Query` on that table)